pipe-cd/pipecd/docs/content/en/blog/plugin-intro.md

 - You don't need to put your plugin in PipeCD official repository.
   - You can determine review policy and release timing as you want.

-## Advantages of the Pluginnable Architecture
+## Advantages of Pluginnable PipeCD

 There are three big advantages.
 Thanks to them, users will not need to manage additional CD tools when adding a kind of platform or customizing behaviors.